 Procedures for a Banking Entity to Request an Extension of the One-Year Seeding Period for a Covered Fund

-Applicability: This guidance applies to all banking entities, including those banking entities with $10 billion or less in consolidated assets, that are subject to section 13 of the Bank Holding Company Act (also known as the Volcker Rule), regardless of the banking entities’ primary financial regulatory agency.
+Applicability: This guidance applies to all banking entities that are subject to section 13 of the Bank Holding Company Act (also known as the Volcker Rule).
+See footnote 1 for further detail on applicability.

 The Federal Reserve is issuing this letter to provide banking entities1 with information on the procedures for submitting an application for an extension of the one-year seeding period for a hedge fund or private equity fund (referred to as a “covered fund”) pursuant to section 13 of the Bank Holding Company Act of 1956 (BHC Act) and the implementing rules issued by the Board of Governors of the Federal Reserve System (Board), the Office of the Comptroller of the Currency (OCC), the Federal Deposit Insurance Corporation (FDIC), the Securities and Exchange Commission (SEC), and the Commodity Futures Trading Commission (CFTC) (collectively, the “agencies”).2 Under the statute, a banking entity must apply to the Board for an extension of the one-year seeding period for a covered fund regardless of the banking entity’s primary financial regulatory agency.